v-vitale/Tensor-Networks/README.md

 Tutorial:
 - A=MPS() initializes an empty A MPS "object".
 - Initialize!(A,*args) builds the particular MPS of choice.
-  Ex: Initialize!(A,d,D,L) inizializes an MPS with
+  Ex: Initialize!(A,d,D,L) inizializes an empty MPS with
       bond dimension D,
       local dimension d,
       length L.